malakai97/stonesmtg/_articles/2024-03-29-ms-primer-webb.md

 ### Some broad themes:

-The mana is bad.
+**The mana is bad**.
 There is a very real cost to playing more than 2 colors, and even 2 color decks are going to pay some price to have good mana.
 The good news is this prevents decks from collapsing into a single 3-4 color deck; the bad news is it may be very difficult to squeeze all your favorite cards into one deck.

-Powerful Enchantments are a centerpiece of the format.
-Survival of the Fittest, Oath of Druids, Land Tax, and Standstill are major contenders in the format.
+**Powerful Enchantments are a centerpiece of the format.**  Survival of the Fittest, Oath of Druids, Land Tax, and Standstill are major contenders in the format.
 Don’t leave your Naturalizes and Seal of Cleansings at home.

-Creatures are not nearly what they are in modern Magic.
-While there are some insane creatures like Goblin Lackey, Wirewood Symbiote, or Phyrexian Dreadnought, there are just not many efficient beaters so you are likely relying on synergies, a mix of spells and creatures, or perhaps forgoing the combat step altogether.
+**Creatures are not nearly what they are in modern Magic.**  While there are some insane creatures like Goblin Lackey, Wirewood Symbiote, or Phyrexian Dreadnought, there are just not many efficient beaters so you are likely relying on synergies, a mix of spells and creatures, or perhaps forgoing the combat step altogether.

-Combo Decks are a thing.
-For a while Magic got away from combo, but this era encompasses the dawn of what we think of as combo today and there are a lot of ways to go about it in the format.
+**Combo Decks are a thing.**  For a while Magic got away from combo, but this era encompasses the dawn of what we think of as combo today and there are a lot of ways to go about it in the format.
 As a result of this Cabal Therapy, Duress, Meddling Mage, Counterspells and Disenchants are all key cards in the format to combat these strategies.

-The format is very broad – It’s hard to prepare for everything and until you have played it quite a bit, it may be hard to identify what your opponent is up to.
+**The format is very broad** – It’s hard to prepare for everything and until you have played it quite a bit, it may be hard to identify what your opponent is up to.
 Just enjoy the variety.